-This Issue Brief is made possible by DREDF's collaboration with Aging and Disability Partnerships for Managed Long Term Services and Supports established by the National Association of Area Agencies on Aging as part of a project funded by the federal Administration for Community Living (ACL).
+This Issue Brief is made possible by DREDF's collaboration with Aging and Disability Partnerships for Managed Long Term Services and Supports established by the National Association of Area Agencies on Aging as part of a project funded by the Administration for Community Living (ACL) of the U.S. Department of Health and Human Services.
 The goal of the partnership for Long Term Services and Supports is to leverage the aging and disability networks' extensive infrastructure, service capacity, and expertise to ensure delivery of high-quality managed Long Term Services and Supports to seniors and people with disabilities.